 Protect the Trunk

 Always be careful when using your lawnmowers or weed eaters near a tree’s base to avoid injuring the bark and twigs.
+If, however, you accidentally damage the bark, it’s essential to know how to repair damaged bark on a tree.
 Also, consider using a guard right around the trunk area to prevent other possible damage.
 Even better, maintain a buffer zone of at least three feet in width between your grass and the tree line.

 Partner with a Certified Arborist